SafetyGraphics/SafetyGraphics.github.io/README.md

 ## Background

-The Interactive Safety Graphics (ISG) subteam of the ASA Biopharm-DIA Safety Working Group.
-The working group is an interdisciplinary effort that, amongst other things, seeks to provide a clinical safety workflow for monitoring during clinical development in an open source model.
+The Interactive Safety Graphics (ISG) subteam of the ASA Biopharm-DIA Safety Working Group is an interdisciplinary effort that, amongst other things, seeks to provide a clinical safety workflow for monitoring during clinical development in an open source model.
 Click [here](about) to learn more about our team's motivation, see a full list of team members.
 You can also explore our [road map](roadmap) to learn more about our active and planned projects.

 ## safetyGraphics R Package